A commercial and cultural hub

 Manakara is a city located on the southeast coast of the island of Madagascar, the capital of the Fitovinany region in the province of Fianarantsoa, and the chief town of the homonymous district.
 Manakara is a former colonial town with a small port.

-It is in Mankara that the Honey Company harvests Lichti, Naouli, and Mokarana honey.
+It is in Manakara that the Compagnie du miel harvests Lichti, Naouli, and Mokarana honey.

 The town is located near the mouth of the Manakara River from which it takes its name and has a small port.
 The urban municipality of Manakara covers 31,756 km², half of which is urbanized.

-Also known as "Fort Dauphine," Tôlanaro is a town that has preserved vestiges of the past.
-Occupied by Europeans in the 17th century, Fort Dauphin, which served as a trading post, was named in honor of King Louis XIV.
+Also known as "Fort-Dauphin," Tôlagnaro is a town that has preserved vestiges of the past.
+Occupied by Europeans in the 17th century, Fort-Dauphin, which served as a trading post, was named in honor of King Louis XIV.

 It is also here that the very first settlement of the island of Réunion departed.
 Nestled on a promontory at the foot of Pic Saint Louis, Fort Dauphin offers a magnificent landscape and one of the most spectacular in Madagascar.